 Windage / CAD Morphing

 Windage allows you to bias your mold, whether you are off one way or another, to come back to center.
-Because you are doing some guess work with bring the mold back to center, you may need to adjust a few times to accommodate your mold.
+Because you are doing some guess work with bringing the mold back to center, you may need to adjust a few times to accommodate your mold.

 It is no surprise that the injection molding industry would use windage to describe adjustments made to a mold to account for warpage in a molded part.
 The way it works for molding is as follows: